-In this Report, I use three models to estimate Mr. Mousser's past exposures to the Agency for Toxic Substances and Disease Registry's (ATSDR) modeled monthly concentration estimates of PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure, one for the oral route of exposure (water ingestion), and one for air concentrations in mess halls.
+In this Report, I use two models to estimate Mr. Connard's past exposures to the Agency for Toxic Substances and Disease Registry's (ATSDR) modeled monthly concentration estimates of PCE, TCE, DCE, VC, and benzene in water at Camp Lejeune: one for the dermal/inhalation routes of exposure and one for the oral route of exposure (water ingestion).
 Based on my review and analysis of the information produced in this case, as well as my exposure and risk assessment education, training, and experience, I have formed the following opinion.
 My opinion herein is held to a reasonable degree of scientific certainty considering my use of ATSDR's modeled chemical concentrations in water.
 I reserve the right to modify or supplement my opinion if additional information is made available to me, including information from reports and testimony of other experts in this matter.